-With the release of tables for 1998-1999 on June 29, 2004, the ABS has published 18 input-output tables for Australia.
-Previous tables are for reference years 1958-59, 1962-63, 1968-69, 1974-75, for each year from 1977-78 to 1983-84, 1986-87, 1989-90, 1992-93,1993-94, 1994-95 and 1996-97.
+With the release of tables for 1998-1999 in June 2004, the ABS has published 18 inputoutput tables for Australia.
+Previous tables are for reference years 1958-59, 1962-63, 1968-69, 1974-75, for each year from 1977-78 to 1983-84, 1986-87, 1989-90, 1992- 93,1993-94, 1994-95 and 1996-97.
 This paper uses five Australian input-output tables in the 1990s.
-The five tables include input by sector and output by product group; sector-by-sector flow matrices; direct and total requirement coefficients matrices, margins matrices and employment by sector.
+The five tables include input by sector and output by product group; sector-bysector flow matrices; direct and total requirement coefficients matrices, margins matrices and employment by sector.
 Selected tables are available at the 35 and 106-industry level.
 These tables have been compiled using the input-output methodology introduced for the compilation of the 1974-1975 tables.
-It includes estimating from basic data sources the summary aggregates (sector output, primary inputs and final uses) and then estimating intermediate inputs from the preceding tables in the series using a mathematical estimation technique to satisfy optimally the accounting constraints imposed by the summary aggregates (for details see ABS, 2004).
+It includes estimating from basic data sources the summary aggregates (sector output, primary inputs and final uses) and then estimating intermediate inputs from the preceding tables in the series using a mathematical estimation technique involving a combination of clerical and mathematical estimation techniques to satisfy optimally the accounting constraints imposed by the summary aggregates (for details, see ABS, 2004).

 This paper adopts the 106-sector indirect-allocation-of-imports input-output tables based on the basic prices.
-The property sector is divided into two sub-sectors in the 106-sector table, namely ownership of dwelling and other property.
+The property sector is divided into two sub-sectors in the 106-sector table, namely ownership of dwelling and other property service.
 The former represents the residential property services.
-The latter mainly represents the commercial property services.
+The latter mainly represents the commercial property services (ABS, 2004).
 The indirect-allocation-of-imports method records all imports as adding to the supply of the sector to which they are primary and then allocating this supply along the corresponding row of the table to using sectors.
 According to ABS, this method better reflects the technological input structure of the sector and better reflects the product composition of final use (ABS, 2004).
-Moreover, the basic price is chosen because it is the most common valuation conventions.
+Moreover, the basic price is chosen because it is the most common valuation convention.
 The basic price means that the amount receivable by the producer from the purchaser for a unit of a good or service produced as output minus any tax payable, and plus any subsidy receivable, on that unit as a consequence of its production or sale (ABS, 2004).

-This paper analyses seven indicators.
-The share of general property sector in gross national product (GNP), share of property sector in gross national income (GNI) and share of property sector in GDP are adopted to explore the weight of the property sector in the economy.
-The backward indicators, and direct property sector inputs from other sectors indicators are used to analyse the pull effect.
-What is more, the forward indicators and direct property sector outputs to other sectors indicators are chosen to investigate the push effect.
-Brief definitions about these indicators will be presented and the reader may refer to Bon (2000) for the mathematical foundations of the indicators used in this paper.
+This paper analyses seven indicators proposed by Bon (2000) and further developed by Liu et al. (2005) for the Australian property sector.
+The share of the general property sector in GNP and share of the property sector in GNI and GDP are adopted to explore the weight of the property sector in the economy.
+The backward indicators, and direct property sector inputs from other sector indicators are used to analyse the pull effect.
+The forward indicators and direct property sector outputs to other sector indicators are chosen to investigate the push effect.
+The formulas of the seven indicators are shown as below: